powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 PowSyBl uses an internal grid model initially developed under the iTesla project, a research project funded by the [European Union 7th Framework programme](https://cordis.europa.eu/project/id/283012) (FP7).
 The grid model is known as IIDM (iTesla Internal Data Model).
 One of the iTesla outputs was a toolbox designed to support the decision-making process of power system operation from two-days ahead to real time.
 The IIDM grid model was at the center of the toolbox.

 To build an electrical network model using IIDM first the substations must be defined.
 The equipment in a substation (loads, generators, shunts, static VAR compensators, DC converters ...) are grouped in voltage levels.
 Transformers present in a substation connect its different voltage levels.
 Transmission lines (AC and DC) connect the substations.
-A connection point for an equipment is a _terminal_.

-The PowSyBl grid model allows a full representation of the substation connectivity where all the switching devices and busbars are defined (_node/breaker_ level).
-Automated topology calculation permits to obtain views of the network up to the _bus/branch_ level.
+The PowSyBl grid model allows a full representation of the substation connectivity where all the switching devices and busbars are defined (node/breaker level).
+Automated topology calculation permits obtaining views of the network up to the bus/branch level.

-Different states of the network can be stored together with the power system model in an efficient way.
-The set of attributes that define a given state of the network (steady state hypothesis and state variables) are collectively organized in _variants_.
-The user can create and remove _variants_ as needed.
-Setting and getting variant dependent attributes on network objects use the current _variant_.
+Different states of the network can be stored together with the power system model efficiently.
+The set of attributes that define a given state of the network (steady state hypothesis and state variables) are collectively organized in variants.
+The user can create and remove variants as needed.
+Setting and getting variant dependent attributes on network objects use the current variant.

 A set of PowSyBl networks can be merged together in a single network view, and sub-parts of the network model can be easily extracted as separate networks.

 All elements modeled in the network are identified through a unique ID, and optionally described by a name that is easier to interpret for a human.
-All components can be _extended_ by the user to incorporate additional structured data.
+All components can be [extended](extensions.md) by the user to incorporate additional structured data.

 ## Network core model